 And as we as a church become bolder and do it afraid, we will realize God can and will give us the added measure of confidence and faith to go even further and stand for His truth!

-Overcoming the spirit of fear means not fearing backlash!
+Overcoming the spirit of fear means caring more about what God thinks and not fearing backlash from people!
 Not fearing worldly opinions!
 Forgetting about fearing labels!
 Not fearing empty pews!
 Just truth!!